-The CB8M district will be losing a large number of street trees due to construction of the Second Avenue Subway.
+The CB8M district has lost a large number of street trees due to construction of the Second Avenue Subway.
 It is imperative that our district receives all of the 444 trees owed our community as replacement for trees removed for this reason.